 The LoRaWAN™ protocol allows the end nodes to individually use any of the possible SF, whichever gives the highest data rate.
 This feature is used by the LoRaWAN™ network to adapt and optimize the data rate of static end-devices.
 This is referred to as Adaptive Data Rate (ADR).
 The use of the ADR is activated by the end node or by the network server.

-An end node tries and estimate the highest data i.e. the lower SF it can use and be received correctly by the Network Server.
+An end node tries and estimate the highest data rate i.e. the lower SF it can use and be received correctly by the Network Server.
 Starting with that estimation (which, in any case, can be the highest data rate i.e., the lower SF) it initiates the transmissions.
 If no reply is received within the next expected downlink transmissions, the end node may try to establish connectivity by switching to the next lower data rate (i.e., the next higher SF) that provides a more robust connectivity.
 The end node will further lower its data rate (i.e., increase the SF) step by step until the communication with Network Server is established.

 The adaptive data rate mechanism has an important benefit to the end-point: longer battery life.
 From an energy point of view, most of the consumption is spent on radio transmissions.
 Only a small part (20%) of the node energy is spent on radio reception, data processing and idle times.
-Therefore, a CSS-LPWAN end-point is converting the energy of its battery mainly into radio waves.
+Therefore, a LPWAN-CSS end-point is converting the energy of its battery mainly into radio waves.

-Similarly, to end device, the LoRa Gateway applies Adaptive Data Rate to Downlink emission based on the previous received uplink quality.
+Similarly, to end device, the LPWAN-CSS Gateway applies Adaptive Data Rate to Downlink emission based on the previous received uplink quality.

-More than that, if the uplink is received by multiple gateways, the networks server will choose to perform a downlink on the GW that has received the better quality signal, so that an higher Datarate can be used (reducing downlink time on air)
+More than that, if the uplink is received by multiple gateways, the networks server will choose to perform a downlink on the gateway that has received the better quality signal, so that an higher datarate can be used (reducing downlink time on air)

 This technique applies to both 25mW and 500mW emissions.